arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ## USB Serial & UART

-The Nano ESP32 board features 3 hardware serial ports, as well as a port exposed via the USB port.
+The Nano ESP32 board features 3 hardware serial ports, as well as a port exposed via USB.

 - `Serial` refers to the USB port.
 - `Serial0` refers to the hardware serial port (UART), accessible via the board's RX/TX pins (D0, D1)